danbikle/spy4us/readme.txt

 The software in this repo is divided into two parts.

-The first part calculates the predictions from prices of SPY.
+The first part calculates the predictions from prices of GSPC.

 The second part copies the predictions to a meteor application.